What Should Expats Know About The COVID-19 Coronavirus?

 It is important not to panic and have some confidence in the health authorities in China and around the globe.
 The top officials are working on this health emergency, and everyone has learned from past mistakes.

-Medical Evacuation: If you are an expat and you catch the Wuhan virus, there is a very good chance you will not be able to be medically evacuated.
+Medical Evacuation: If you are an expat and you catch the COVID-19 virus, there is a very good chance you will not be able to be medically evacuated.
 It is due to the restrictions on flights, quarantine, or restrictions on movement into another country.

 Expats Need to Be Covered to Receive Treatment

 The above tips are helpful, but if you do fall sick from an illness, you will need coverage.
 But it is too late after you get sick.
 Make sure you have coverage in place and check that your current travel or health plans cover you.
-If you are an expat currently residing in China or any of the countries mentioned above, it is essential to get global medical coverage form a large global insurance company.
+If you are an expat currently residing in China or any of the countries mentioned above, it is essential to get global medical coverage from a large global insurance company.
 It will provide you the best possible coverage locally, regionally, and back home.
 Some will be covered by public health plans, which can be quite excellent depending on your resident country or by group expatriate benefit plans.
 Catching any sickness can be very expensive if you don’t have adequate coverage.

 To make it easier, work with experienced global insurance resources and agencies.
 At Expat Financial, we can discuss your requirements and recommend buying comprehensive international health insurance to cover medical emergencies, including falling sick.
 Your health is your most valuable asset, so it makes sense to get the best possible health protection at a premium that you can afford.
+The Cigna plan we offer HERE treats the COVID-19 illness like any other illness, so in our opinion, it is the best possible individual global health plan for expatriates today.

 Last Updated at 1:52 PM PST on Feb 16/2020.
 Please consult your medical doctor for full guidance on your health.